opendocsg/slw-judgments-backfill/2003_SGHC_82/report.md

  304A.
 Whoever causes the death of any person by doing any rash or negligent act not amounting to culpable homicide, shall be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.

-13     The starting point in dealing with this appeal must be to look at _PP v Gan Lim Soon_ [1993] 3 SLR 216 in which I had stated that:
+13     The starting point in dealing with this appeal must be to look at _PP v Gan Lim Soon_ <span class="citation">[1993] 3 SLR 216</span> in which I had stated that:

  If death has been caused by a rash act the proper punishment would be imprisonment for a term not exceeding two years.
 If death has been caused instead by a negligent act, it would be sufficient in most cases to inflict a fine on the accused.